cometa-rocks/cometa_documentation/README.md

 So, for example let's assume you will always have to log-on to your System before testing.

-The you would create a feature "Logon System XYZ" and include this feature in all you other features using the step `Run Javascript function "{function}"`
+Then you would create a feature "Logon System XYZ" and include this feature in all you other features using the step `"Run feature with {name or id} before continue"`

-Replace "{function}" with "alert('foo')" to get a first understanding.
-Inside the "" you can place anything you'd like and that is valid JavaScript.
-You do not have to care about escaping a _"_ ... cometa does that for you.

 <a name="housekeeping"></a>